Maximal entries of elements in certain matrix monoids

 This shows that the result is true when $n=1$.
 Suppose that it is also true for all matrices in the $k^{\text{th}}$ row.
 Take an odd $i$ in $\{1,\ldots, 2^{k+1}\}$.
 Assume that $c_{I_2}^{(u,v)}(k,(i+1)/2)= $.
 Then

 and

 since $2^{k+1}+1-i$ is even and $(2^{k+1}+1-i)/2=2^k+1-(i+1)/2$.
 When $i$ is even, the proof follows in a similar way.
 The result follows by induction. \end{proof}

-Let $M\in \mathcal{R}^{(u,v)}$.
-By Proposition~\ref{uvvu}, there is a matrix $M'\in \mathcal{L}^{(v,u)}$ whose entries and depth are the same as $M$.
+Let $M$ be a vertex in $\mathcal{R}^{(u,v)}$.
+By Proposition~\ref{uvvu}, there is a matrix $M'$ that is a vertex in $\mathcal{L}^{(v,u)}$ whose entries and depth are the same as $M$.
 By Proposition~\ref{polyentry} part (a), the entries of $M'$ are polynomials in $u$ and $v$.
-Interchanging $u$ and $v$, we immediately obtain a relationship between the entries of matrices in $\mathcal{L}^{(u,v)}$ and $\mathcal{R}^{(u,v)}$ of the same depth.
+Interchanging $uv$, we immediately obtain a relationship between the entries of matrices in $\mathcal{L}^{(u,v)}$ and $\mathcal{R}^{(u,v)}$ of the same depth.
 Corollary~\ref{flip} makes the above relationship precise (see Figure~\ref{fig:uvvu}).

 \begin{corollary} Let $n\geq 1$ and $i\in\{1,\ldots,2^n\}$.
 If $c_{I_2}^{(u,v)}(n,i)= $, then $c_{I_2}^{(u,v)}(n,2^n+1-i)= $. \end{corollary}

 We are now in a position to prove (B).